matthewsolle/design/interaction-design.md

 *   Study any third party offerings
 *   Help the team to identify and investigate pain points
 *   Identify the riskiest assumptions
-*   Help the team to with the creation of Journey Maps and as-is Service Maps
+*   Help the team with the creation of Journey Maps and as-is Service Maps
 *   Make plans for Alpha ('How might we statements', challenge the need for an Alpha, Should there be more than 1 Alpha?)

 ### Alpha